Interested in creating an Agile learning environment?

 Here’s an example that sums up the Agile workflow:

-Let’s say your team is developing a language learning app.
+Let’s say your in-house or virtual team is developing a language learning app.

 In a traditional approach like Waterfall, you’ll follow a rigid development process, spending months developing the entire product (200+ language courses) only to find your customers unhappy with the final result.